 Luckily, Cristiana Miranda’s duel-projected nine-minute 16mm film About something that concerns us all (2016) similarly wanders its way through Portuguese streets, gloriously superimposing hand-processed images atop spirits of old slaves, statues and straw-covered dancers.
 But nothing prepared me Rajee Samarasinghe’s 14-minute hand-processed, 16mm silent work, The Spectre Watches Over Her (2016).
 This high contrast re-staging of an exorcism once performed on his mother in the early 1960s left me utterly speechless both times I watched it.
 Its silence only adds to the blitzed out beauty.

 Miko Revereza’s 8-minute Droga!
-I’ll Remember You as You Were, Not as What You’ll Become (2016), a 13-minute elegy to the indigenous poet Diane Burns.
+(2014) lovingly rewinds and fast forwards through B&W video footage of life in Manila while contemplating love, life and other existential questions.
+Rounding out the program is Sky Hopinka’s I’ll Remember You as You Were, Not as What You’ll Become (2016), a 13-minute elegy to the indigenous poet Diane Burns.
 Showcasing footage of actual poetry reading, I was most struck by the melding of Hopinka’s beautiful digital blurring and re-designed visual texts.
 Leaving a theater after these eight effervescent and stimulating explorations is an experience you truly do not want miss.

 A Rendering (2016) is a stunning 15-minute digital color film, narrated with a Laurie Anderson-esque voice combined with long, languid shots by LIMITS, a Seattle-based performance/film hybrid formed by dancer Corrie Befort and sound artist Jason E Anderson in 2014.
 Screens in Program 7, “a thought comes into your head (like an object)” on Sunday, May 21 at 2:30pm